FernandoBLima/FernandoBLima.github.io/_posts/2020-12-13-data-structure-part-VII.md

 ```

-We can say that the main point of heapify function it to make sure that the structure follows the heap propriety by  comparing the elements and the child elements.
+We can say that the main point of heapify function is to make sure that the structure follows the heap propriety by comparing the elements and the child elements.

-The time complexity for swap element in each level is O(1) and the worst-case time is O(lg n) and it depends on how far an element can move down, which is related of the height of the heap.
+The time complexity for swap element in each level is O(1) and the worst-case time is O(lg n) and it depends on how far an element can move down, which is related to the height of the heap.
 In the worst case, the element might go down all the way to the leaf level.

 > ⚡️ If you would like to learn others functions that I implemented you can access all the code just clicking [here](https://github.com/FernandoBLima/data-structures).

 ◼️ Merge heaps

 To merge two existing heap into a single one can be done by all values moved from the smallest heap to the largest using the insert function.
-Hovever, isn't the best way because involves moving N items and rearranging at cost 0(log n), giving an overall time complexity of O(nlog n).
+However isn't the best way because involves moving N items and rearranging at cost 0(log n), giving an overall time complexity of O(nlog n).

 The best approach is just concatenate the values of two heaps and then use heapify algorithm, as we can see below: